-The world is not flat, so why should the web be any different?
+The world is not flat, the web is not flat.

-And so finally, after a fair share of false starts, the digital world is about to shift — again.
-So, buckle up Dorothy; it’s time to kiss Kansas bye-bye.
+But finally, after a fair share of false starts, the digital world seems to be ripe for some non-flatness.

 We have seen different types of holographic projections already, like this one of the late Michael Jackson: